jamiely/Forio.tmbundle/README.md

 Drag and drop:
 - Click "Download as zip"
 - Inside Sublime navigate to `Sublime Text 2->Preferences->Browse Packages`
-- Unpack the zipped archive into our "Packages" directory
+- Unpack the zipped archive into your "Packages" directory